AvaAvarai/LAP/README.md

 # LAP: Lisp-like Applied Processor

-A Lisp interpreter written in Odin that supports arithmetic, functions, lambda expressions, conditionals, and more.
+A Lisp interpreter written in Odin that supports arithmetic, functions, lambda expressions, closures, conditionals, and more.

 ## What LAP Does